PuTTY -- Old SSH Client for Windows

 Click "Load."

-Click "Open."Click "Yes" in the "Security Alert" pop-up box.
+5. (First connection only.)
+Click "Yes" in the "Security Alert" pop-up box.

-Log in with your user id and password.
+6. Login with your userid and password.

-When you type in your password, no dots or characters will appear, but press Enter/Return anyway, and you will be able to log in.
+but press Enter/Return anyway, and you will be able to log in.

 You will then see a command line prompt under the Welcome and Documentation message.